lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 # **Bouncy Terrain Type**
-> How this terrain type and how to add it to your MKDD custom tracks
+> How this terrain type works and how to add it to your MKDD custom tracks

 ## About